-You probably don't think much about the saliva in your mouth unless you have too much or not enough.
-But saliva, produced by your salivary glands, plays a critical role in not just your oral health, but your overall health.
+You probably don't give much thought to the saliva in your mouth, unless you have too much or not enough.
+But saliva, produced by your salivary glands, plays a critical role in not just your oral health, but also your overall health.
 This is why it's important to understand the complications that can interfere with saliva production and how you can keep your glands healthy and productive.

 Location and Function

 Enzymes in saliva start the digestive process as soon as you chew your food.
 Without saliva to lubricate and soften food, chewing and swallowing is difficult.
 Saliva also keeps your mouth moistened so that you can easily speak.
-Another key function of saliva is to wash harmful bacteria off of your teeth and lower the acidity level in your mouth, helping to prevent tooth decay and gum disease.
+Another key function of saliva is to wash harmful germs off your teeth and lower the acidity level in your mouth, helping to prevent tooth cavities and gum problems.
 In addition, the calcium, phosphorus and fluoride found in saliva help repair enamel.

 Keeping Your Salivary Glands Healthy

 By following these basic guidelines, you can keep your salivary glands healthy and productive, facilitating the flow of saliva your body needs.

 - Consider quitting if you are a smoker or use other tobacco products.

 - Limit alcohol intake and don't use recreational drugs.

 - Closely monitor any health conditions, like diabetes.